-The Personal Training Certificate program seeks to prepare students to work in the health and fitness industry by assessing clients level of physical fitness, and set and reach fitness goals.
+The Personal Training Certificate program seeks to prepare students to work in the health and fitness industry by assessing clients' level of physical fitness, and set and reach fitness goals.
 The program includes didactic and practicum components specifically designed to prepare students for entry into a career as a personal trainer and prepare them to sit for the American Council on Exercise (ACE) Certification Exam.

 An applicant must be a high school graduate or a general equivalency (GED) recipient.
-Applicants are required to complete a background check, health physical, and provide up-todate immunization documentation.
-College policy effective Fall Semester 2011.
+Applicants are required to complete a background check, health physical, and provide up-to-date immunization documentation.